 There are several well-marked hiking trails in the park, which are open year-round.
 Plan to spend 2 hours in the park.
 We recommend you bring a light picnic and enjoy the stunning ocean views.

 Here’s a map of Lighthouse Park in West Vancouver.

 Another great place to view the impressive Vancouver skyline is the Lonsdale Quay Market in North Vancouver.
 The market has a variety of shops selling everything from fresh produce to craft beer to souvenirs.
 Here’s a list of vendors in the Lonsdale Quay Market.

-We recommend you grab a bowl of freshly made soup at the Soup Meister, a local favourite, and enjoy it outside on the boardwalk (pictured below).
-After lunch, walk to The Pier and historical Shipyards and check out the city views.
+We recommend you grab a bowl of freshly made soup at the Soup Meister (now The Soup Meister’s Nephew), a local favourite, and enjoy it outside on the boardwalk (pictured below).
+After lunch, walk to nearby The Shipyards District.
 In the summer, the Shipyards hosts a Night Market on Friday evenings.

 For the best sunset views, climb to the top of the lookout tower at Lonsdale Quay (see above picture – under the big Q) or walk to nearby Waterfront Park.

-To get from Vancouver to the Lonsdale Quay Market, hop on the 15 minute Seabus ferry at Waterfront Station.
-Here’s the Seabus schedule.
+To get from Vancouver to the Lonsdale Quay, hop on the 15 minute Seabus ferry at Waterfront Station.